JoachimSchneider/MicroEmacs/README.md

 ## TODO
 - Review all original comments so they aren't destryed by automatic reformatting.
 - Check Compilation on OpenVMS
-- Check Compile on PCDOS whith Borland C++
+- Fix help-arrow issue for PCDOS with Borland C++
 - Compile on Windows:
   + Borland C++
   + CygWin